-Tracy Borman is the author of the new biography Thomas Cromwell: The Untold Story of Henry VIII's Most Faithful Servant.
-Her other books include Elizabeth's Women and Henrietta Howard.
-She is England's joint chief curator of Historic Royal Palaces and chief executive of the Heritage Education Trust.
-She lives in Surrey, England.
+Tracy Borman is the author of the new book Crown & Sceptre: A New History of the British Monarchy, from William the Conqueror to Elizabeth II.
+Her other books include The Private Lives of the Tudors.
+She is England's joint chief curator of historic royal palaces and chief executive of the Heritage Education Trust.

 Q: What are you working on now?